 Many of the items on this list aren’t good buys because they’ll go bad before you get your money’s worth.
 Books are a different story.
 You should skip books at the warehouse store because you can probably find them cheaper at Amazon.

 Better yet, don’t buy books at all.
-Switch to e-books, and you will find plenty of no-cost options, as we illustrate in “11 Places to Find Free E-Books.”
+Switch to e-books, and you will find plenty of no-cost options, as we illustrate in “11 Sites That Offer Free E-Books.”